BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
     - Add Backend Credentials to Import Partners.
     - Click 'Import Partners' button to Import the Partners from Woocommerce.
+    - When 'force_import_partners' boolean option is set to 'True', customers can be imported from Woocommerce,irrespective of whether the data is up-to-date or not.
     - At the WooCommerce backend level, a new boolean option 'Allow Partners without Email' has been introduced.
 When this option is set to 'True', the system will import all partners from child_ids that do not have an email.
 Conversely, when the option is set to 'False', the system will import only those partners from child_ids that have an email.

 * Products Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
     - Add Backend Credentials to Import Products.
     - Click the 'Import Products' button to import Products from WooCommerce.
+    - When 'force_import_products' boolean option is set to 'True', products can be imported from Woocommerce,irrespective of whether the data is up-to-date or not.
     - At the WooCommerce backend level, a new boolean option 'Allow Product without SKU' has been introduced.
 When this option is set to 'True', the system will import all Products from WooCommerce that do not have an SKU.
 Conversely, when the option is set to 'False', the system will import only those Products from WooCommerce that have an SKU.
     - At the WooCommerce backend level, in 'Advanced Configuration' tab there is 'Product Category' from that select any category in which you have to keep your Product.
     - Added a Price,Regular Price,Stock Status,Tax Status,WooCommerce Product Attribute Values, and Status at the binding level.